 Learn when and how you can request a direct deposit reversal.

-If you accidentally paid your employee twice, or you paid the wrong employee, you may be able to request a direct deposit to get the money back.
+If you accidentally paid your employee or contractor twice, or you paid the wrong employee or contractor, you may be able to request a direct deposit to get the money back.

 You can request a direct deposit reversal 5 business days from the pay date (US) or 4 business days (Canada).
 But this doesn’t guarantee that the funds will be recovered.